DanB91/dcpu/dcpu-ide/README.md

 commands from the frontend to the dcpu toolchain.

 The server listens on `[::1]:7070` by default.
-This can be changed through the `-a` commandline flag, or by setting the `DCPU_IDE_ADDRESS` environment variable.
-If both of these are specified, the commandline flag takes precedence.
+This can be changed through the `-a` commandline flag, altering the `.dcpu-ide` configuration file, or by setting the `DCPU_IDE_ADDRESS` environment variable.
+The commandline flags always takes precedence.

 ### Frontend